jam-awake/algorithm-design-with-haskell--purescript-exercises/README.md

 This repo implements solutions in PureScript, a strict functional programming language, for the exercises in the book, ["Algorithm Design with Haskell" by Richard S. Bird and Jeremy Gibbons](https://archive.org/details/richard-bird-jeremy-gibbons-algorithm-design-with-haskell-cambridge-university-press-2020/mode/2up), which uses Haskell, a lazy functional programming language.

 The main contribution here is that solutions cannot depend on laziness, which is used heavily throughout the book.
-As such, things like stack-safety via accumulator arguments and heap-safety matter.

 Support the authors by buying the book or view it online via the link above.